RebelToolbox/RebelDocumentation/contributing/cpp_usage_guidelines.rst

 .. note::

-    Godot also has a List datatype (which is a linked list).
+    Rebel Engine also has a List datatype (which is a linked list).
 While List is already used in the codebase, it typically performs worse than other datatypes like Vector and Array.
 Therefore, List should be avoided in new code unless necessary.